-Don’t bundle your core.
+- Don’t bundle your core.
 Your core is your body’s furnace.
 If you overdo it with layers here, you will isolate the core from the rest of your body.
 Your core will start to sweat while your hands and feet freeze.

-Start with your extremities.
+- Start with your extremities.
 Your hands and feet get cold the fastest.
 Put extra socks and gloves on before you go to sleep so you don’t wake up with frozen toes in the middle of the night.

-Don’t sweat.
+- Don’t sweat.
 Wearing too many clothes will also make you sweat at night, which in turn gets you wet and makes it harder for your body to regulate temperature.
 You’ll alternate between freezing and sweating.

-8. Use the Hot Water Bottle Trick
+9. Use the Hot Water Bottle Trick

 You’ve got to be careful with this one.
 The last thing you want on a cold night is to spill water in your sleeping bag!

 Heat up some water and pour it into your water bottle.
 Close the water bottle tightly and then put it inside of a sock.
 The sock insulates the bottle so it stays warm longer (or check out these water bottle insulators).
 The sock will also catch any small leaks from the bottle.

 You can also throw a hand warmer down into your sleeping bag to help heat up your toes.

-9. Snuggle with Your Camping Buddy
+10. Snuggle with Your Camping Buddy

 There wasn’t much room, but I did warm up quickly.
 It was like my own little space heater.
 Isabel was a bit pissed that I trapped her though. 😀

-11. Warm Up Before You Get In the Sleeping Bag
+12. Warm Up Before You Get In the Sleeping Bag

 It is easier to stay warm inside your sleeping bag than get warm.
 To get warm…